kvitalis/CyBPP/README.md

 ## Overview

+The Cyprus 'Billion Prices Project' (https://thebillionpricesproject.com/) is inspired by an academic initiative at MIT and Harvard that uses prices collected from hundreds of online large retailers around the world on a daily basis to conduct research in macro and international economics.

-The Billion Prices Cyprus Scrape project involves scraping prices of around 2300 products from 50 retailers on a daily basis.
-The scraped data is then used to calculate the Consumer Price Index (CPI) against a reference basket.
+In particular, the Cyprus BPP involves web-scraping of prices of around 2300 goods and services from 50 retailers in Cyprus on a daily basis.
+The scraped data is then used to calculate the Consumer Price Index (CPI) Inflation.

 ## Scraping Code(temporary name)